 Terminal tackle can be a snap or clip tied to the end of the leader for easy lure changing.
 To attract the fish, plastic lures of different sizes with varied lip sizes for reaching different depths having good quality split rings and treble hooks, are required.

-A simple thing to remember in saltwater fishing is that small lures means small catch and vice versa and lures with bigger lip means greater depth!
+A simple thing to remember in saltwater fishing is that small lures mean small catch and vice versa and lures with bigger lip mean greater depth!
 Do keep in mind that there are more small fish than big fish in the sea so plan your equipment and fishing accordingly.

-Mangrove Jacks or Snappers, Groupers, Barramundi (Sea Bass), Rock cods, Barracudas
+Mangrove Jacks, Snappers, Groupers, Barramundi (Sea Bass), Striped Bass, Rock cods, Barracudas, Drums, Sheepheads, Seatrouts etc.

 Bait fishing (Live or Dead)